 Grandview Health Care Center is located in Dayton, Iowa, a city with a total of 1,205 people.
-This is a quality facility, with an overall grade of B+.
-At the end of the day, this nursing home looks like a good fit for most people.
-This nursing home's impressive profile was highlighted by its inspection grade, which we will address in the next section.
+This is a decent facility, with an overall grade of C. At the end of the day, this nursing home ought to be a good fit for most people.
+The best part of this nursing home's profile was its exemplary inspection reports.
+Inspection grades are discussed in the next section.

 Grandview Health Care Center